Dolly Castro Flaunts Her Incredible Figure In Booty-Hugging Black Leggings

 In the sexy snap, Dolly looked like a total smokeshow as she opted for a pair of booty-hugging black leggings.
 The bottoms hugged her hips tightly and clung to her round booty and muscled thighs as well.

 She added a powder blue sports bra to the ensemble.
 The garment featured slim straps that showed off her muscular biceps and shoulders in the process.
 It also fit snugly on her busty chest and flashed a hint of cleavage and sideboob as well.
-She accessorized the sporty look with a smart watch on her wrist and a ring on her finger.
+She accessorized the sporty look with a smartwatch on her wrist and a ring on her finger.

 Dolly stood with her body angled toward the side.
 She arched her back and bent one knee as she pushed her pert posterior outward.
 She pulled her shoulders back and held a drink in front of her midsection.
-Her head was turned and she wore a flirty smile on her face.
+Her head was turned toward the camera and she wore a flirty smile on her face.

 In the background, some gym equipment could be seen.
-In the caption, Dolly told her fans that doing small tasks can turn into sustainable habits and change their lives.
+Dolly wrote a caption telling her fans that doing small tasks can turn into sustainable habits and change their lives.
 She also geotagged her location as Orange County, California.

-Her long, dark hair was parted in the center for the shot.
-The locks were styled in sleek, straight strands that she pushed to one side.

 "Show up and give your everything," one follower stated.